apiel/zicBox/NOTE.md

 - TODO start thread in https://llllllll.co/

-- FIXME filter that is crashing the audio....?

 - FIXME default sequencer pattern

 - TODO EffectGrain can be active without triggering any note...